Support for business

 Businesses that have already completed improvements to their ventilation prior to the fund opening date of 22 November 2021 will not be eligible to claim costs back.
 However, they may still be eligible for additional improvements, depending on what the prior improvements involved.

 General information for businesses

 We know that many businesses are experiencing difficulties at this very challenging time, a number of support measures have been put in place to assist.

-Information and advice for businesses from the UK Government, Scottish Government and other agencies is changing rapidly.
-You will find all the latest information on business support for COVID-19, on the Find Business Support website (please sign up for email updates), the UK Government website and the Scottish Government website.
+You will find all the latest information on business support for COVID-19, on the Find Business Support website (please sign up for email updates), the UK Government website, and the Scottish Government website.

 The UK Government has also introduced a business support finder to see what support is available for you and your business.